Ningbo Zhejiang, China Travel Guide

 Found in luxury hotels (e.g., Shangri-La, Hilton), offering both local and international cuisine.
 Standalone high-end restaurants also exist.

-Abundant throughout the city, many offering a wide range of Ningbo and Zhejiang dishes, as well as general Chinese cuisine.
+Abundant throughout the city, many offering a wide range of Ningbo and Zhejiang dishes, along with general Chinese cuisine.

 Explore local markets and side roads for quick, affordable, and authentic meals.